Skip to content

 Using Commands without watch_it

 All the examples in Getting Started use watch_it, which is our recommended approach for production apps.
-However, commands work perfectly with plain ValueListenableBuilder if you prefer not to use watch_it or get_it.
+However, commands work perfectly with plain ValueListenableBuilder or any state management solution that can observe a Listenable (like Provider or Riverpod).

 When to Use ValueListenableBuilder